UW-CTRL/lmc-book/lectures/lqr.md

 & u^*_{T-1} = - K_{T-1}x_{T-1}, \quad K_{T-1} = (B^TP_TB+R)^{-1}B^TP_TA
 $$

 This turns out to be a rather interesting results.
 It tells us that the *optimal control* at time step $T-1$ is *linear in state*!
 Despite the seemingly complex set up and optimal control framework, the optimal controller is simply a linear controller.
-While we could have, in theory, spent a lot of time turning a linear controller, we can now find an *optimal* gain with respect to our cost function.
+While we could have, in theory, spent a lot of time tuning a linear controller, we can now find an *optimal* gain with respect to our cost function.

 Now, let's plug our optimal controller back into the value function and see what $V^*(x_{T-1},T-1)$ ends up being.
 Note that $Q_T = P_T = P_T^T$, $(A^T)^{-1} = (A^{-1})^T$, and $(AB)^T = B^TA^T$.